sharma-kk/sharma-kk.github.io/_pages/isro.md

     </div>
 </div>
 <div class="caption">
     A schematic diagram showing a typical payload accommodation in PSLV.
 The black structure under the main satellite (shown in yellow) is the standard payload adapter.
-Picture credits: [ISRO](https://www.isro.gov.in/media_isro/pdf/AdityaL1_Mission_Brochure.pdf)
+    Picture credits: <a href="https://www.isro.gov.in/media_isro/pdf/AdityaL1_Mission_Brochure.pdf">ISRO</a>
 </div>